 1 tablespoon instant expresso powder or instant coffee granules

 1 teaspoon cinnamon

 1/3 cup vanilla-flavored Greek yogurt

 1-1/2 cups all-purpose flour

 - Preheat oven to 350°.
+Cover a cookie sheet with parchment paper or a silcone mat and set it aside.
 In a large bowl, beat the butter with an electric mixer for one minute.
 Add in the brown sugar, cocoa, coffee, baking powder and cinnamon.
-Mix until well-combined.
+Mix until well-combined, mixture will be dry.

-- Beat in the egg and yogurt until combined.
+- Next, beat in the egg and yogurt until combined.
 Add the flour, one half at a time.
-Cookie batter will become thick, and you may have to switch to mixing with a wooden spoon to get the batter together.
+Cookie batter will become thick, and you will have to switch to mixing with a wooden spoon and eventually to you using your hand to get the dense cookie dough together.

-- Pour the 1/3 cup sugar into a small bowl.
+- Pour the extra 1/4 cup sugar into a small bowl.
 Using a teaspoon, drop the cookie dough into the sugar and roll it into balls.
-Place the cookie dough balls onto an ungreased cookie sheet for 12 minutes or until the edges of the cookies are firm.
+Place the sugar-coated cookie dough balls onto a prepared cookie sheet for 10- 12 minutes or until the edges of the cookies are firm.